-

 Head of Client Insights, Barclays

-Consumer card spending grew 1.9% in February 2024, lower than the latest CPIH* inflation rate of 3.8%.
+Consumer card spending increased by 1.2% in September 2024, although this is lower than the latest CPIH* inflation rate of 3.1%.*

 Essential spending